-The preferred method for preserving small specimens is to fix them in 10% buffered formalinseawater.
-Buffered formalin is made by mixing 50 g Na_2B4O_7 (sodium borate) per liter of formaldehyde or 5 g per liter of 10% formalin.
+The preferred method for preserving small specimens is to fix them in 10% buffered formalin-seawater.
+Buffered formalin is made by mixing 50 g Na2B4O7 (sodium borate) per liter of formaldehyde or 5 g per liter of 10% formalin.
 The body cavities of fish greater than 6 cm in length should be slit with a scalpel on the right (for most bilaterally symmetrical fish), the blind side (for flatfish), or ventral side (for dorsoventrally flattened fish, such as rays) before the specimen is placed in formalin.
-The slit allows preservative to enter the body cavity and preserve the internal organs.
+The slit allows the preservative to enter the body cavity and preserve the internal organs.
 Note that by convention, bilaterally symmetrical fish are photographed or drawn with their heads facing left and dissections or gut cavity incisions are conducted only on the right side of the fish.

-- 1) Fish and invertebrates will be placed in plastic bags or plastic jars and fixed in 10% buffered formalin-seawater.
-Fish should be inserted tail-first into jars so that they can be removed easily without destroying the fin rays or spines. - 2) Fish should remain in formalin for no more than a week before being transferred to a freshwater bath.
+- 1) Fishes and invertebrates will be placed in plastic bags or plastic jars and fixed in 10% buffered formalin-seawater.
+Fishes should be inserted tail-first into jars so that they can be removed easily without destroying the fin rays or spines. - 2) Fishes should remain in formalin for no more than a week before being transferred to a freshwater bath.
 It is recommended that fish specimens soak in freshwater for at least two days.
 The water should be replaced at least once during that period.
 The fish should then be transferred to a solution of 70% ethanol for long-term preservation.

-- 3) Trawl-caught invertebrates will also be fixed in 10% buffered formalin-seawater and preserved in 70% ethanol. - 4) Very large specimens can be placed in plastic bags and frozen on dry ice if excessively large quantities of formalin would be required to fix the specimen in the field.
+- 3) Trawl-caught invertebrates will also be fixed in 10% buffered formalin-seawater, rinsed with water after 2-10 days, and then preserved in 70% ethanol. - 4) Freezing is acceptable to help with color pattern identification and euthanasia.
+If needed, large specimens can be placed in plastic bags and frozen on dry ice if excessively large quantities of formalin would be required to fix the specimen in the field.
 These can then be thawed and fixed in the laboratory with a 10% buffered formalin solution.
-If possible, large specimens with tumors, fin erosion, or lesions should be fixed in the field with formalin rather than frozen.
+If possible, large specimens with tumors, fin erosion, or lesions should be photographed then the section with the anomaly should be fixed in the field with formalin rather than frozen.
 Do not freeze specimens that can otherwise be preserved in the field in formalin-seawater. - 5) Small invertebrates (e.g., nudibranchs) may be kept cold in seawater and returned alive to the lab for identification.
 Color photographs of these specimens are strongly recommended.

 Photography of recently caught specimens can be useful in documenting color patterns that can be used in subsequent field identifications.
-It is, therefore, recommended that whenever possible a specimen be photo-documented.
-However, only large specimens of fish and invertebrates can be officially photo-vouchered in the field.
-The photograph should show the overall appearance of the specimen, and additional photos for any important identifying features.
-If characters necessary for the identification of a species cannot be seen in the photograph, the photograph will not be accepted as a voucher.
+It is recommended that the specimen should be photo documented whenever possible.
+Very large specimens of fish and invertebrates can be officially photo-vouchered in the field.
+Photo-vouchers of very common species with easily identifiable morphological structures are acceptable.
+The photograph should show the overall appearance of the specimen, and additional photos must be taken to verify important taxonomic features.
+If characters necessary for the identification of a species cannot be seen in the photograph, preserve it because the photograph will not be accepted as a voucher.
 Colorful fishes may also be photographed in addition to providing a preserved specimen to aid in identification of the voucher.
-Photographs of unidentified rockfishes, in particular juveniles, should be taken as soon as possible after capture because their color, which is an important taxonomic character, fades during preservation.
+Photographs of unidentified rockfishes, in particular juveniles, should be taken as soon as possible after capture because their color, which is an important taxonomic character, fades or changes during preservation.